Wheatbelt Digital Action Plan 2017

 Want to stay up-to-date with all the news and happenings in the Wheatbelt?
 Connect with @RDAWheatbelt via Twitter and network with people from all over the region.
 Social Media enables like-minded people to communicate instantaneously and share relevant, local updates to an engaged online audience.

-RDA Wheatbelt supports the Australian Government’s aim to increase the number of people who Telework to 12 per cent by 2020.
-To highlight the benefits of Telework RDA Wheatbelt participated in a case study that can be viewed on this YouTube video.
+In 2013 RDA Wheatbelt supported the Australian Government’s aim to increase the number of people who telework to 12% by 2020.